Aayush360/Aayush360.github.io/_posts/2021-12-06-Bilinear_Interpolation.md

-## Producing exact result like a Bilinear Interpolation Method
+## Producing exact result like the Bilinear Interpolation Method

 *get the shape of the source image before it is scaled*